 Other features you’ll want to consider include the following.

-Inexpensive baby wraps can cost as little as $20 to $25.
+The least expensive baby wraps can cost as little as $20 to $25.
 Wraps in this price range work well for newborns.
 They may be shorter than other wraps (but not necessarily), and color choices may be limited.
 An inexpensive baby wrap may be produced with lower-quality fabric that stretches over time and does not support heavier, older babies very well.

 Mid-grade baby wraps cost $25 to $35.
 Wraps in this price range will be made of higher-quality fabric that supports the baby for longer.
 They should also include more color and pattern choices than budget wraps.